-This channel data profile can be activated by setting the configuration parameter udp\profile\lidar to RNG19\RFL8\SIG16\NIR16.
+The data packet format for all sensors by default are set to RNG19\RFL8\SIG16\NIR16 i.e., Single Return Profile.
+This channel data profile can also be activated from a different setting by changing the configuration parameter udp\profile\lidar to RNG19\RFL8\SIG16\NIR16.

 Note: This is only available with firmware version 2.3 or later.
+If you are using a Rev7 sensor then FW 3.0 or later is the minimum requirement.